 - Warm up the oil in a non-stick pan over medium heat.

-- Add the sofrito to the pan.
+- Once the oil is hot, add the sofrito to the pan.
 Saute and cook for about 1 minute.

-- Reduce heat to low and add a lid over the pan.
+- Pour in the Beyond Beef Crumbles, choped potato, and water.
+Reduce heat to medium-low and add a lid over the pan.

 - Simmer until potatoes are fork-tender, about 15 minutes.